MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

                          --cert @/path/to/cert.pem
 ```

-The `--keyvault` argument can be added to use a certificate in Azure Key Vault.
+The `--keyvault` parameter can be added to use a certificate in Azure Key Vault.
 In this case, the `--cert` value is the name of the certificate.

 ```azurecli-interactive
 az ad sp create-for-rbac --name myServicePrincipalName \